LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

+---
+layout: statute

+course: Professional Responsibility
+title: NC Rules of Professional Conduct
+subtitle: 27 NCAC 02

+---

-﻿SECTION .0100 - CLIENT-LAWYER RELATIONSHIP
+﻿Section .0100 - Client-Lawyer Relationship

-# 27 NCAC 02 Rule 1.01	Competence
+## Rule 1.01	Competence

 A lawyer shall not handle a legal matter that the lawyer knows or should know he or she is not competent to handle without associating with a lawyer who is competent to handle the matter.
 Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.